 The social and emotional wellbeing of our pupils is a priority and we have worked to develop and maintain a strong community ethos.
 The PSHE and SRE curriculum provides the opportunity for children to discuss issues such as positive relationships, self-esteem and teamwork within the curriculum.
-We also have a member of staff who can provide additional pastoral support.
+We also have a number of mental health and wellbeing first aiders who can provide additional pastoral support.
 Where necessary, specific plans are put in place to support a child's wellbeing and in these cases parents/carers are consulted.
 We may identify that your child would benefit from involvement from other outside agencies and would ask for your permission to do so.